plblum/jivs/README.md

 Let's go through ValidationState properties:
 - isValid - When true, the value appears to be valid.
 However, it's only false when there was an explicit `status` of *Invalid* within at least one ValueHost.
 It's better to check `doNotSave` to know if you can submit the data.
 - doNotSave - Determines if any ValueHost doesn't consider its value ready to save.
 It is true when the ValueHost validation `status` is *Invalid* or *NeedsValidation*.
 It is also true when `asyncProcessing` is true.
 - issuesFound - An array of all issues found or null when there are no issues found.
-See the <a href="issuefound">previous section</a> for details on the IssueFound type that populates this array.
+See the previous section for details on the IssueFound type that populates this array.
 - asyncProcessing - When evaluating an asynchronous Condition, validation will return before it is done, with the results from the rest of the Conditions. `asyncProcessing` is true at this moment, and until all asynchronous Conditions are finished.
 Expect `onValueHostValidationStateChange callbacks` after the validation runs, and after each async Condition finishes, giving you the latest validation state.

 ### Actions that change the validation state